emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 > This step removes leftover enzymes and buffers and any remaining primer from the solution.
 What is left is the purified libraries.

-Take KAPA Pure Beads out of the refrigerator ~30 minutes before use to get to room temperature.
+Take KAPA Pure Beads (or equivalent) out of the refrigerator ~30 minutes before use to get to room temperature.
 Swirl the bottle to mix the beads but don't vortex.

 Make fresh 80% ethanol for the day, using 100% ethanol (in the flammable cabinet) and ultrapure water.